hackbg/fadroma/doc/docs/client.md

-As you can see, the TypeScript client class implementation is not much different, except that you're also encouraged to use the type aliases exported by `@fadroma/client`, which correspond to the types used by the contract.
+As you can see, the TypeScript client class implementation is not much different, except that you're also encouraged to use the type aliases exported by `@fadroma/client`, which correspond to the types used by the contract (`Uint128`, `Address`, etc.)

-They mostly resolve to either `number` or `string`, so the type checker won't be much help, but at least you'll get type suggestions if you use IntelliSense.
+In practice, those type aliases mostly resolve to either `number` or `string`, so the type checker won't be much help, but at least the caller will get type suggestions if they use LSP.

 ## Using client classes